Health Promotion & Disease Prevention (Niu Department)

 Waimānalo Health Center WIC (`Uala Department)

 Women, Infants and Children, or WIC, is a free food and nutrition program for low-income Hawai`i residents who are pregnant, breastfeeding, just had a baby, or have a child under 5 years old.
 WIC provides patients with supplemental foods, nutrition education and breastfeeding support.
 Program income eligibility guidelines and instructions to apply can be found at the State of Hawai`i Department of Health website.
 Please call 259-7940 to schedule an appointment or for more information.
-Hours of operation are Monday – Friday, 7:30am - 5pm, and Saturdays from 8am - 12pm.
+Hours of operation are Monday – Friday, 7:30am - 5pm, and Saturdays (1st and 3rd Saturdays of the month) from 8am - 12pm.

 Houpo Pono (Diabetes Management Classs)